Defining Your Personal Fashion Style

 This is one of the most important aspects of defining your personal fashion style.
 Because even if you like a certain type of clothing or style, you should make sure that it flatters your appearance - or at least find ways to make it work for you!

-It means that a clothing piece should go hand in hand with your body shape, harmonize with your colors, etc., etc.
+It means that a clothing piece should go hand in hand with your body shape, harmonize with your coloring, etc., etc.

 Many women are attracted to the right clothing styles that compliment their body figure and personality.
-For example, a sweet ruffle dress will most likely appeal to a woman with curves and rounded facial features, compared to tall, confident and authority-like woman who is often attracted to straighter and angular lines.
+For example, a sweet ruffle dress will most likely appeal to a woman with curves and rounded facial features, compared to tall, confident and authority-like woman who tends to favor straighter lines and angular shapes.

 Develop Your Signature Style

-A signature piece is an item or a way of dressing that identifies you - it works almost like a fashion calling card.
+signature piece is an item or a way of dressing that identifies you – it works almost like a fashion calling card.
 This is becoming increasingly important when building your style because it separates you from the rest.
-We want to look unique.
+You want to look unique, confident and empowered!

 What to Make as Your Signature "Calling Card"?